maximblaze/my-projects/README.md

 # my-projects
 Some of my projects that I prepared for Samsung CV, DLS courses, for Kaggle competitions or just for fun.

+Payment-systems-detection-challenge - notebook, that has been used for my final submission to the LB in Payment Systems Detection Challenge Sber Competition

+HTR-research - notebook used in paper https://drive.google.com/file/d/1tVLPpzsy0qbgWg_h6aWpsP2yY16Yr3_8/view?usp=sharing

 Cleaned/dirty was a final project in Samsung Computer Vision course, that I passed in 2020, I had to classify if a plate on the photo is clean or dirty.
 Kaggle link - https://www.kaggle.com/c/platesv2

 Semantic segmentation was a hometask that I prepared for DLS course.